Female education in Nigeria: History

 Before 1920, primary and secondary education in Nigeria was within the scope of voluntary Christian organizations.
 Out of 25 secondary schools established by 1920, three were girls only, and the remainder were exclusively for boys.
 In 1920, the colonial government started giving out grant to voluntary associations involved in education, the grant-giving lasted till the early 1950s.
 At that point, education was placed under the control of regions.
 In 1949, only eight out of a total of 57 secondary schools were exclusively for girls.
 These schools are Methodist Girls' High School, Lagos (1879), St Anne's School, Molete, Ibadan (1896), St. Theresa's College, Ibadan (1932), Queens College, Lagos, (1927) Holy Rosary College, Enugu (1935), Anglican Girls Grammar School, Lagos, (1945), Queen Amina College and Alhuda College, Kano.
 From 1950 up till 1960, six more notable schools were established and by 1960, there were fourteen notable girl's schools, ten mixed and sixty-one boys only.

 1960s

 During the 1960s, when most African states (countries) began to gain political independence, there was notable gender inequality in education.
 Girls' enrollment figures were very low throughout the continent.
-In May 1961, the United Nation's Universal Declaration of Human Rights and UNESCO's educational plans for Nigeria were announced in a conference held in Addis Ababa, Ethiopia.
+In May 1961, the United Nations' Universal Declaration of Human Rights and UNESCO's educational plans for Nigeria were announced in a conference held in Addis Ababa, Ethiopia.
 A target was set to achieve 100% universal primary education in Nigeria by the year 1980.